hotelcaliforniabm/duxel/README.md

 The pipe we used is actually just 8ft long, 2in diameter conduit pipe from the hardware store...and the swivels we used are [these 2in clamps ones](https://www.amazon.com/dp/B07F3WYFC2).

+Additionally to clamping we used 2 safety steel wires per pipe that was connected to the pipe via standard eye hook clamps.

 There is no CAD files for this but we have [a collection of photos that show the different mounting options](https://github.com/hotelcaliforniabm/duxel/tree/master/sub-projects/stage%20truss%20mounts/photos)

 ## Some Advice